aoskarih/Vibrations-with-AIMS/README.md

 ### Generating restart files

 Because calculations, where occupations are forced, need restart files and for restart file to work `geometry.in` files must be identical, we need 6N restart files per state (N is number of atoms).
 To make these files, first copy `geometry.in.next_step` files from "*relaxations*" to matching folders in "*restart_files*" and rename them `geometry.in`.
 Then copy the `control.in` file that was used for the initial state to all of the folders in "*restart_files*".
+You can also run the script `copy_input.sh` which will copy the files.
+It should be ran in root directory.

 Restart files are needed only for the states that force occupations, so for our example we don't need to touch *neutral_0* or *ion_0* states at all.
 But the other states are ready and next `run_vib.sh` should be ran in those folders.
 It will make new folder "*delta_0.0025*" and vibrational calculations will be done there.
 Because `control.in` and `geometry.in` files don't match in these calculations, results will be wrong.
 But restart files will be generated for all the steps of the calculation and these will be used in the next step.